yechenli-ux/MS-LSC/small-scared exp/README.md

 sage-python Algorithm1_lsc_ms.py
 ```

-You can modify internal parameters (e.g., dimension range, number of trials, sieve parameters) directly in each file.
+You can modify internal parameters (e.g., dimension of sample, number of short vectors) directly in each file.

 ## Important Notes